+1. Election of directors: 01 Frederick J. de Grosz 02 Susan Ford Dorsey " Vote FOR all " Vote WITHHELD 03 James E. Jackson 04 Stanley A. Kangas nominees from all nominees 05 George M. Marcus 06 Duncan L. Matteson

+(Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)

+Please Fold Here

-1. Election of directors: 01 Frederick J. de Grosz 02 Susan Ford Dorsey " Vote FOR all " Vote WITHHELD 03 James E. Jackson 04 Stanley A. Kangas nominees from all nominees ructions: To withhold authority to vote for any indicated nominee, write the ber(s) of the nominee(s) in the box provided to the right.)
-2. Amendment to Restated Articles of Incorporation to increase authorized shares of Common Stock. " For " Against " Abstair 3.
-Amendment to increase the authorized shares of stock under 1996 Stock Option Plan " Against " Abstair 4.
-Ratification of appointment of PricewaterhouseCoopers LLP as independent publi the year ending December 31, 2004. c accountants for " For " Against " Abstaiı 5.
-Amendment to Bylaws eliminating classified Board of Directors. " For " Against " Abstair 6.
-Shareholder proposal to eliminate classified Board of Directors. " For " Against " Abstair S PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECT ΓΕD FOR PROPOSALS 1, 2, 3 AND 4 AND AGAINST PROPOSALS 5 and 6.
-ED OR, IF NO DI RECTION N IS GIVEN, WILL BE Add ress Change?
-Mark Box "Indicate changes below: E. D ate - s ignature(s) in Box jo et p. lease sign exactly as yoint tenancy, all personers, should include title rovide full name of congring the proxy. ns must sign e and author n.
-Trustees, adm rity.
-Corporation inistrators, ns should I Plan to attend the M l eeting
+2. 3.
+4. Amendment to Restated Articles of Incorporation to increase authorized shares of Common Stock.
+Amendment to increase the authorized shares of stock under the 1996 Stock Option Plan Ratification of appointment of PricewaterhouseCoopers LLP as independent public accountants for the year ending December 31, 2004. " For " For " For Against Against Against Abstain Abstain Abstain 5.
+Amendment to Bylaws eliminating classified Board of Directors. " For " Against " Abstain 6.
+Shareholder proposal to eliminate classified Board of Directors. " For " Against " Abstain

-05 George M. Marcus 06 Duncan L. Matteson
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSALS 1, 2, 3 AND 4 AND AGAINST PROPOSALS 5 and 6.

+Address Change?
+Mark Box " Indicate changes below:

-I Plan to attend the Meeting
+" I Plan to attend the Meeting